Budtender: Origin

 According to Merriam-Webster, budtender is a portmanteau that combines the word bartender and bud.
 Like a bartender, budtenders serve customers within a licensed establishment while the word bud is referring to the dried flower tops of Cannabis used for consumption.
-It dates back to at least 1997, shortly after cannabis was legalized in California.
+It dates back to at least 1997, shortly after cannabis was legalized in California for medical use.

 Qualifications

 The first budtenders gained knowledge through Cannabis farmers, extraction technicians, edible chefs and other cannabis experts.
 In the early days of legalized medical cannabis no prior schooling was needed to work as a budtender.
 As of 2017, no license or certification is needed to be a budtender.
-Because Cannabis is still illegal on a national level, no national licensing standards have been implemented.
-Most budtenders are self taught cannabis connoisseurs while some are trained formally.
+Because Cannabis is still illegal on a national level, no national licensing standards have been implemented in the United States.
+Oklahoma requirements are to obtain a credentials license to be able to work the medical Marijuana business.
+The rules and regulations are at Oklahoma Medicaid Marijuana Authority website, OMMA.

-In Canada you are required to complete the CannSell course to be certified to work in a dispensary.